 Section 162(m) of the Internal Revenue Code of 1986, as amended, limits the deductibility of certain compensation in excess of \$1 million earned by specified executive officers of publicly held companies.
-In 2013, all compensation paid to our full-time officers was deductible by us.
 The compensation committee intends to preserve the deductibility of compensation payments and benefits to the extent reasonably practicable.
 The compensation committee has not adopted a formal policy that requires all compensation paid to the officers to be fully deductible.